 - Become skilled at managing your time

 When you’re planning your time, it’s important to first figure out your lecture schedule.
 After this has been panned out, create your own study routine around your personal life and consider additional time for consultation with you lecturers if needed.
 Find a healthy way to draw healthy boundaries with your new varsity friends, to ensure that your schedule works with theirs.
 If you have picked up a hobby or extra mural activity, ensure that you allocate time in your day for it so that it does not interfere with your studies.
+And when it comes to exam time, make sure you give yourself more than enough time to study for each subject to try and minimize exam stress.

 Your room should be your happy place, your safe haven.
 Besides being respectful and doing your best to have a good relationship with your roommate/s, it’s important to arrange your space in a way that it feels comfortable and is friendly to your new student lifestyle.
 Set up a space for studying, and for resting, and ensure to keep it tidy, which will also have a knock on effect on your productivity.